Maia-Everett/lintian.eu/_posts/2024-05-18-warcraft-retrospective-26.md

 ![The Blood of Mannoroth](/assets/wr/20240508235641_1.jpg)
 {% endfigure %}

-Suddenly, that peace is interrupted when Mannoroth and Tichondrius teleport in.
+Suddenly, that peace is disrupted when Mannoroth and Tichondrius teleport in.

 {% figure [caption:"I realize that Warcraft 3 has blurry textures because of hardware limitations of its time, but could the map designers at least not do close-ups of them?"] %}
 ![The Blood of Mannoroth](/assets/wr/20240508235715_1.jpg)